 Our Inspiration: Scooby-Roo

 “I decided to help Scooby-Roo because I watched his YouTube video and fell madly in love with his love of life.
-He is a beautiful creature that deserves the chance to live a fulfilling, happy life without pain and if I can help The Fuzzy Pet Foundation give that to him, I’m here.” -Actress Alyssa Milano, Godmother to Scooby-Roo.
+He is a beautiful creature that deserves the chance to live a fulfilling, happy life without pain and if I can help The Fuzzy Pet Foundation give that to him, I’m here.”

-In October of 2009, TFPF received a phone call from two Good Samaritans who discovered a two-legged dog and his four-legged sister dumped underneath a wrecked car near the freeway in South Central Los Angeles.
-Both dogs were cowering in fear, starved, and severely dehydrated from living on the streets of a gang-ridden neighborhood.
-The two-legged dog, who was later named Scooby-Roo, was covered in blood and wounds from scraping his chest on the rough, asphalt grounds.
-It was confirmed by several veterinarians that Scooby-Roo’s deformity was a result of indiscriminate and irresponsible in-breeding.
-His sister, Reese, was so traumatized that she could not even look into the eyes of a person.
+In October 2009, The Fuzzy Pet Foundation (TFPF) received a distress call from two Good Samaritans who discovered a two-legged dog and his four-legged sister abandoned under a wrecked car near the freeway in South Central Los Angeles.
+Both dogs were fearfully cowering, emaciated, and severely dehydrated after surviving in the gang-ridden streets.
+The two-legged dog, later named Scooby-Roo, was covered in wounds and blood from scraping his chest on rough, asphalt terrain.
+Several veterinarians confirmed that Scooby-Roo’s deformity resulted from reckless and irresponsible in-breeding.
+His sister, Reese, was so traumatized that she couldn’t even make eye contact with a human.